Arve2/Vibra-trickler-3/README.md

 If the amount of powder in a hopper decreases, is will absorb less vibrations, causing a higher flow though the drop tube.
 This effect is negated by the funnel acting as a baffle.
 Similar to a birds feeding table, the amount of powder (or birdseed) is kept consistant irrespective of the amount in the baffle.

 ## Sensors
+TL;DR: you could probably go with almost any sensor breakout module.

 To handle sensors of all (most?) different kinds, the python code reads all sensors as analog input i.e. _volts_.
 The values are read and stored at boot.
-When trickling, a sensor is evaluated as "detecting the beam" if the voltage differs significantly up or down from the boot value.
+While trickling, a sensor is considered as "detecting change" if the voltage differs significantly up or down from the boot value.
+Note that some line detecting sensors are "discharge time" sensors, such as [this QRE1113 breakout](https://www.sparkfun.com/sparkfun-line-sensor-breakout-qre1113-digital.html) - as they react in _time_ rather than _voltage_, they are not compatible with this project.

 Some commonly available sensors that I have tried:
 - [TCRT5000 breakout boards](https://grobotronics.com/infrared-sensor-tcrt5000.html): Digital signal.
 Reflection=3V.
 No reflection=0V.
 Very wide angle detection, needs some kind of blinders - [3D-printed](./3D-parts/TCRT5000-blinder.stl), heat shrink tube or simliar.